davidpadbury/mini-golf-trivia/README.md

 # Mini Golf Trivia

 A bit hard to explain this one.
-Some friends were getting married who were into both golf and trivia, somehow this became an idea - so I built it.
+Some friends were getting married who were into both golf and trivia, and wanted some game thing for their wedding reception.
+Somehow this became an idea - so I built it (with a lot of wood related help from Mike Flaherty).

 ![Mini Golf Trivia](doc/images/golf-hole.jpg)